jauckley/cis560-rasterizer/README.md

 Here are some images to demonstrate the rasterizing of a Mario OBJ file:

-This shows Mario rendered with Blinn Phong shading, with the light source placed slightly to the right of the camera-
+This shows Mario rendered using the Blinn Phong reflection model, with the light source placed slightly to the right of the camera-
 ![alt text](https://github.com/jauckley/cis560-rasterizer/blob/master/images/blinn_phong.png)

-Here Mario is rendered with iridescent shading-
+Here Mario is rendered with Iridescent shading-
 ![alt text](https://github.com/jauckley/cis560-rasterizer/blob/master/images/iridescent.png)

-And here he is with the same shading but in wireframe-
+And here he is with the same reflection model but in wireframe-
 ![alt text](https://github.com/jauckley/cis560-rasterizer/blob/master/images/wireframe.png)